PazMaria/cohort3/README.md

 The following tools are required to run the sample project:

 - git - If you do not have git installed see [git](https://git-scm.com).
-To check enter:
+To check, enter:
 ```sh
 git --version
 ```
 - Node - If you do not have Node installed see [node](https://nodejs.org/en/).
-To check enter:
+To check, enter:
 ```sh
 node -v
 ```